Common carp management using biocontrol and toxins

 - Selectively controlling carp using biotoxins (MAISRC newsletter)

-We tested two new methods to control common carp.
-First, we tested biocontrol, which is the ability of bluegill sunfish (native) to control carp reproduction by consuming their eggs and larvae.
-This was tested in 6 small lakes.
+Researchers tested two new methods to control common carp.
+First, they tested biocontrol, which is the ability of bluegill sunfish (native) to control carp reproduction by consuming their eggs and larvae.
+This was tested in 6 small ponds.
 All lakes were stocked with adult carp and every other lake was stocked with bluegills.
 Carp offspring survival was assessed through electrofishing and mark-recapture.
 At the end of the season, lakes with bluegills had 11 times fewer carp offspring than those without bluegills.
 This shows that biocontrol by bluegill is an important element of common carp management strategies.
 Bluegill populations can be strengthened in many shallow lakes by winter aeration to prevent winter fish kills.

-Second, we tested if toxic bait could be developed to target carp without impacting native fish.
+Second, they tested if toxic bait could be developed to target carp without impacting native fish.
 This is important in lakes where biocontrol is unlikely.
-We incorporated an EPA-approved toxin antimycin-A (ANT-A) into corn pellets, which the carp consume with high specificity and performed 4 experiments: 1) using gavage trials we showed that the bait was toxic at 8 mg/kg; 2) using leaching trials we showed that <1% of ANT-A leached out of the bait and did not cause mortality among native fish; 3) using lab tanks where carp were stocked with three native fish we showed that 46% of carp and 76% of fathead minnows perished after one application of pellets, but perch and bluegill were not impacted; 4) using ponds with carp, bluegills and perch we showed that 37% adult carp perished after 6 days of pellet application, while no perch and bluegill did.
+Researchers incorporated an EPA-approved toxin antimycin-A (ANT-A) into corn pellets, which the carp consume with high specificity and performed 4 experiments: 1) using gavage trials we showed that the bait was toxic at 8 mg/kg; 2) using leaching trials we showed that <1% of ANT-A leached out of the bait and did not cause mortality among native fish; 3) using lab tanks where carp were stocked with three native fish we showed that 46% of carp and 76% of fathead minnows perished after one application of pellets, but perch and bluegill were not impacted; 4) using ponds with carp, bluegills and perch we showed that 37% adult carp perished after 6 days of pellet application, while no perch and bluegill did.
 Our results suggest that corn-based toxic pellets could be developed to selectively target carp but more work is needed to minimize impacts on native minnows.
 This is being addressed by ongoing work.